ROCm/rocBLAS/docs/source/design.rst

 - use rocblas_pointer_mode_device to keep the scalar result on the device.
 Note that a small number of Level1 BLAS functions return a scalar result.
 - use the provided device memory functions to preallocate device memory that persists in the handle.
 Note that most rocBLAS functions do not allocate temporary device memory.

 Before calling a rocBLAS arrays must be copied to the device.
-Integer scalars like m, n, k are stored on the host, and floating point scalars alpha and beta can be on host or device
+Integer scalars like m, n, k are stored on the host.
+Floating point scalars like alpha and beta can be on host or device.

 Error handling is by returning a rocblas_status.
 Functions conform to the Legacy BLAS argument checking.